Last Updated on

 Be True to Yourself

 If all the *big bloggers* say that you really need to attend conferences, write a book, be on Twitter, hire a VA or do something else that just feels wrong to you, ignore them.
 At least, ignore them for now.
-If you’re not happy or satisfied with what you’re doing, it won’t fulfil you.
+If you’re not happy or satisfied with what you’re doing, it won’t fulfill you.
 I’m not saying you should never do it, just delay the decision until it feels more right to you.

 Don’t Look for Shortcuts